The wildlife and garden at Gibside

 As you roam around Gibside you'll witness this artificial naturalness, of the use of colour, light and shape; where meandering paths of dark foliage open to reveal spectacular vista views, and where architecture is highlighted by amphitheatres which surprise the wanderer on their journey.

-What is growing in autumn?
+What is growing in winter?

 Landscape garden tours